-Application and Review: Applications will be accepted April 3 through May 5.
-Each organization will work with an FHLBC member institution to submit the application.
-A list of members is available here, and the program application is here.
+Application and Review: Each organization will work with an FHLBC member institution to submit the application.
+A list of members is available here.
 Following initial review, the FHLBC will request additional information from qualified applicants.
-Award recipients will be announced in August.

 Criteria: Non-depository community development financial institutions (CDFIs), community development loan funds (CDFLs), and community development corporations (CDCs) with a footprint in the FHLBC’s district of Illinois and Wisconsin will be considered.
 Applications will be evaluated based on:

 - How well the organization’s mission aligns with the grant program